ajclark/datadog-smartmon/README.md

 # datadog-smartmon
-DataDog plugin to report hard drive metrics
+Datadog plugin to report hard drive metrics

 ## Introduction

-A simple DataDog plugin to report hard drive stats.
+A simple Datadog plugin to report hard drive stats.
 Uses pySMART to discover all hard drives and pushes all S.M.A.R.T information for each drive to DataDog.
 Useful for monitoring a file server or home nas.

 ## Instructions